muhajirdev/quran-com-word-align/README.md

 - Performance, writing the code in functional paradigm, could sometimes be slower, because sometimes the loop and executed multiples times,
 - it could also take more memory, because it doesn't favor immutable instead of mutating the variable

-There are some optimization for this in functional programming community, like caching, etc.
+There are some optimization for this in functional programming community, like caching, memoization, etc.

 If the performance in certain part of the backend / operation becomes very critical.
 It could be a good idea, to make it mutable or even use faster language like Golang